 Create a snapshot to save an image of a virtual machine (VM) or of selected volumes on a VM at a particular point in time.
 You can use a snapshot to create a new VM on the same everRun system or you can export the snapshot to files on a network share for use on another everRun system.
 By default, the everRun system's ability to take snapshots is enabled.
-To disable or to re-enable the system's ability to take snapshots.
+To disable or to re-enable the system's ability to take snapshots, see Disabling and Enabling Snapshots.
 For an overview of snapshots, see Managing Snapshots.